rofrol/easy_setup/doc/rtt_integration.md

   - `Grunddaten > Tätigkeitsstatus > Beamter (auf Probe / Lebenszeit)`
   - `Beihilfeassistent > Dienstherr > Bund`
   - `Beihilfeassistent > Anzahl der berücksichtigungsfähigen Kinder lt.
 Beihilfebescheid > 1`.
-4. Click outside form so it will update and then click refresh button at the bottom right.
+4. Click outside form so it will update and then click button with two arrows at the bottom right.
 5. There should some rows appear.
 Click on any of them, but not on checkbox.
 6. Click `Spiechern` at the top right corner.
 7. Fill the form: